juliaestrin/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Julia and I am an undergradute at Northeastern University studying Electrical and Computer Engineering.
 My passion for engineering is two fold - the thrill of analytical problem solving and the potential to propel the sustainable development agenda.
-Through this website, I plan to share the projects I have worked on as well as a little about my personal life.
+Through this website I plan to share the projects I have worked on as well as a little about my personal life.